-In normal mode, the power output channels are controlled by the embedded PWM module, which is configured by the SPI register settings.
+In Normal mode, the power output channels are controlled by the embedded PWM module, which is configured by the SPI register settings.
 For bidirectional SPI communication, V{CC} has to be in the authorized range.
 Failure diagnostics and configuration are also performed through the SPI port.
-The reported failure types are: open load, short-circuit to battery, severe short-circuit to ground, overcurrent, overtemperature, clock fail, and under and overvoltage.
-For direct input control, the device must be in fail-safe mode.
+The reported failure types are: open load, short-circuit to supply, severe short-circuit to ground, overcurrent, overtemperature, clock fail, and under and overvoltage.
+For direct input control, the device shall be in Fail-safe mode.
 V{CC} is not required and this mode can be forced by the LIMP input pin.